Simplified energy landscape of the $\phi^4$ model and the phase transition: Introduction

-In Sec. \ref{pphi4mf no funge} we set $\mu$ to zero in the $\phi^4$ model and we study the mean-field version with a $\mathbb{Z}_2$ symmetry because it is the simplest case with both canonical thermodynamic and critical points of configuration space solvable in a semi-analytical way.
-In Sec. \ref{phi4noint no funge} we study the same model without interacting potential where no SBPT occurs in order to make a comparison.
+In Sec. \ref{pphi4mf} we set $\mu$ to zero in the $\phi^4$ model and we study the mean-field version with a $\mathbb{Z}_2$ symmetry because it is the simplest case with both canonical thermodynamic and critical points of configuration space solvable in a semi-analytical way.
+In Sec. \ref{phi4noint} we study the same model without interacting potential where no SBPT occurs in order to make a comparison.
+In Sec. \ref{short} we consider some short-range versions and find out all their critical points using the NPHC method up to $N=9$.